Modern Woodmen Park: History

 On May 27, 1971, the stadium was renamed John O'Donnell Stadium in honor of the longtime sports editor of the Davenport Times-Democrat, shortly following his death.
 John O'Donnell Stadium was renamed Modern Woodmen Park on December 12, 2007, after Rock Island-based Modern Woodmen of America purchased the naming rights to the facility.
 O'Donnell's name remains on the ballpark's press box.

 Football tenants

-For many years, Modern Woodmen Park played host to football games in the fall.
+For many years, Modern Woodmen Park hosted football games in the fall.
 Both Assumption High School (a private Catholic high school in Davenport) and Saint Ambrose College called the field home until 1987, when both schools began playing at Brady Street Stadium in 1988.
 The football bleachers and press box along left field were removed in 1989.

 2000s–present renovations

 Renovations done before the 2004 season included a nine-foot-high berm that provided a lawn seating area for fans.
 The berm also acted as a flood wall around the entire stadium.
 Until that point, the facility had no protection from Mississippi River flooding, which caused the team to play home games at other parks during river floods.
 During the Great Flood of 1993, photos of water creeping across the playing field at the ballpark made national publications and became somewhat of a symbol of the flood.
 In spring 2019, the surrounding area was flooded but the ballpark remained above water.

 After the 2007 season, new owners Dave Heller and Bob Herrfeldt of Main Street Baseball reinvigorated both the ballpark and the franchise.
 They sold naming rights to Modern Woodmen in a record 20-year deal, changed the name of the franchise back to "River Bandits", and made numerous improvements to the ballpark.
 In 2008, the club added a hot tub deck in right field, as well as a "tiki village", featuring three tiki bars, a covered tiki lounge, and a king-sized tiki bed beyond the right field wall.
 They also excavated a gravel area along the left-field foul line and planted field corn; by mid-season the corn grows high enough so that the home-team players are introduced at the beginning of the game and come running out of the corn field, just like in the movie Field of Dreams.